Almost Hermitian structures on moduli spaces of non-Abelian monopoles and applications to the topology of symplectic four-manifolds: Virtual Morse--Bott signature of a critical point for the Hamiltonian function of a circle action on a complex analytic space

 The preceding result suffices for the application discussed in Feehan and Leness \cite{Feehan_Leness_introduction_virtual_morse_theory_so3_monopoles} for the moduli space of non-Abelian monopoles over a compact, complex K\"ahler surface, where the open subset of that moduli space represented by pairs with non-vanishing coupled spinor (these are the non-zero-section points) has the structure of a circle-invariant complex analytic space.
 Each non-zero-section point in the moduli space that is regular has an open neighborhood that is a circle-invariant, complex Hermitian manifold.
 Each non-zero-section point in the moduli space that is singular has a circle-invariant open neighborhood defined by a circle-equivariant, holomorphic local model that is equivariantly embedded in a circle-invariant, complex Hermitian manifold $S$, as described above.

 However, our present work is concerned with moduli spaces of non-Abelian monopoles over closed, symplectic four-manifolds.
-In this case, while it no longer follows that the open subset of non-zero-section, regular points is necessarily a (circle-invariant) complex Hermitian manifold, we can show that it is a (circle-invariant) \emph{almost Hermitian manifold}; moreover, each non-zero-section point in the moduli space of non-Abelian monopoles has an almost Hermitian structure on its Zariski tangent space (see the forthcoming Corollary \ref{maincor:Almost_Hermitian_structure_moduli_space_non-Abelian_monopoles_symplectic_4-manifolds}).

-Each non-zero-section point in the moduli space that is singular has a circle-invariant open neighborhood defined by a real analytic local model that is approximately holomorphic in the sense of Chirka \cite{Chirka_1969}, Donaldson \cite{DonSympAlmostCx}, and Auroux \cite{AurouxFamilySymp}, where the approximation improves when $r \to \infty$, where $r \in [1,\infty)$ is the perturbation parameter in our choice of perturbed non-Abelian monopole equations, analogous to Taubes' perturbation parameter $r$ is his choice of perturbed Seiberg--Witten monopole equations \cite[Section 1 (d), Equations (1.19) and (1.20)]{TauSWGromov}.
-We discuss the extension of \cite[Theorem 8]{Feehan_analytic_spaces} to the approximately holomorphic setting in a forthcoming revision of \cite{Feehan_analytic_spaces}.
+In this case, it no longer follows that the open subset of non-zero-section, regular points is necessarily a (circle-invariant) complex Hermitian manifold.
+However, Corollary \ref{maincor:Almost_Hermitian_structure_moduli_space_non-Abelian_monopoles_symplectic_4-manifolds} provides (circle-invariant) local virtual moduli spaces of non-Abelian monopoles that are almost Hermitian.
+Moreover, we expect that each non-zero-section point in the moduli space that is singular will have a circle-invariant open neighborhood defined by a real analytic local model that is approximately holomorphic in the sense of Chirka \cite{Chirka_1969}, Donaldson \cite{DonSympAlmostCx}, and Auroux \cite{AurouxFamilySymp}, where the approximation improves when $r \to \infty$, where $r \in [1,\infty)$ is the perturbation parameter in our choice of perturbed non-Abelian monopole equations \eqref{eq:SO(3)_monopole_equations_almost_Hermitian_perturbed_intro_regular}, analogous to Taubes' perturbation parameter $r$ is his choice of perturbed Seiberg--Witten monopole equations \cite[Section 1 (d), Equations (1.19) and (1.20)]{TauSWGromov}.
+We expect to provide an extension of \cite[Theorem 8]{Feehan_analytic_spaces} to the approximately holomorphic setting in a planned revision of \cite{Feehan_analytic_spaces}.